Pyroxenium/Basalt2/docs/references/main.md

 ```

 ## basalt.createFrame()
-Creates and returns a new frame
+Creates and returns a new BaseFrame

 ### Returns
 * `table` `BaseFrame` The created frame instance